2026 KCF All-Girls National Chess Championship

 Grades 6-8

 Three players entered the final round with a perfect 6 points: Aidan Baker, Sachit Srinivas Rajkumar and Kaden Kassim.
 Meanwhile, one lone player had 5.5 points: Anirudh Sai Jeeju.
-In the final round, Aiden defeated Kaden and Sachit defeated Anirudh causing a two way tie with a perfect 7 points.
-Aiden was awarded first place due to tie-breaks.
+In the final round, Aidan defeated Kaden and Sachit defeated Anirudh causing a two way tie with a perfect 7 points.
+Aidan was awarded first place due to tie-breaks.

 Here are the players that ended up with at least 5.5 points: